marckassay/spypkg/README.md

 ### 'yarn in lieu of npm' configuration example

-For this configuration, the `spypkg` property (which is stubbed on post install) in `package.json`needs a directory path for its location property (e.g. '.spies').
+For this configuration, the `spypkg` property (which is added as a stub on post install) in `package.json`needs a directory path for its location property (e.g. '.spies').
 Notice the `:*` is being used to specify to use spypkg's one-off '[npm-adaptor.ts](https://github.com/marckassay/spypkg/blob/master/lib/adaptor/npm-adaptor.ts)' exclusive to npm:

 ```json
 {